Harvard Extension Courses in Computer Science

 David S. Platt ME, President, Rolling Thunder Computing, Inc.

 Success in today's software marketplace requires excellent user experience (UX).
 This course presents the foundations of excellent UX in a platform-agnostic manner.
 This course requires no programming.
 Instead, we focus on deciding what to program to make our users happier and more productive.
 Students learn to start with the user, not the toolkit.
 Who are our users and how do we represent them with personas?
 What problems are these users trying to solve, what would they consider a good solution, and how do we represent that with stories?
 How should the user interaction flow and how do we represent it with quick, inexpensive mockups?
 How can we test different designs on users?
 How can we learn what users really do, instead of what they can remember or will admit to?
-Students work on a term project of their choosing, performing all steps of the UX design process.
+Students work on a term project, performing all steps of the UX design process.
 We use modern design tools such as Figma.
 We examine in-depth case studies and hear from industry-leading guest speakers.
 Students finish this course with a starter portfolio to show potential employers.

 CSCI E-39 Section 1 (16734)

-Fall 2022
+Fall 2024

 Design Principles in React